 There are few things as splendidly decadent as a classic British afternoon tea.
 Relaxing for hours in grand surroundings with an opulent spread before you and perhaps even a glass of bubbly too to toast the occasion – what a treat!

-The perfect venue for a classic afternoon tea experience with a magnificent riverside.
-The Library at the Marriott County Hall is an Edwardian-era wood-panelled reading room in the heart of this historic building with grand windows looking right across the river onto Big Ben.
+The perfect venue for a classic afternoon tea experience with a magnificent riverside view.
+The Library at the Marriott County Hall is an Edwardian-era wood-panelled reading room in the heart of this historic building with grand windows looking across the river to Big Ben.
 The afternoon tea spread is a wonderfully classic British display, complete with fluffy scones, cucumber sandwiches and the daintiest petit fours, accompanied by fantastic single-origin and single-harvest teas produced by independent artisan farmers.

 For a contemporary twist book for OXO Tower Restaurant’s afternoon tea.
-Located on the 7th floor rooftop of the OXO Tower Wharf, this venue is famous for its impressive views over the river Thames and St Paul's Cathedral.
-The afternoon tea offering mixes classic and contemporary British flavours with a wide selection of finger sandwiches, plus sweet and savoury bites such as smoked duck croquettes, apple baba and rosemary shortbread with whipped brie and kumquat marmalade.
+Located on the 7th floor rooftop of the Oxo Tower Wharf, this venue is famous for its impressive riverside views of St Paul's Cathedral.
+The afternoon tea offering mixes classic and contemporary British flavours with a wide selection of finger sandwiches including favourites like smoked salmon, slow-cooked Coronation chicken with curry mayonnaise, and roast beef with truffle cheese and horseradish, fluffy scones with jam and cream and dainty patisserie.
+A vegetarian afternoon tea is also available that features several vegan dishes.

 Book a table for Sunday lunch